-- Provide one 2A fire extinguisher every 75 feet of travel and 3,000 square feet.
-The top of the extinguisher shall not be installed higher than five feet. - Extinguishers shall be serviced annually or after usage. - Each extinguisher shall have an inspection tag with an annual service date. - Commercial food processing equipment must have a fixed system over all cooking services and deep fat fryers as well as within the hood. - Fixed systems shall be serviced every six months or after usage. - Fire extinguishers which are part of fixed extinguishing systems shall have a tag attached indicating the date, person performing the service and type of service performed. - A 40B extinguisher must be near the food processing area and serviced within the past year.
+Extinguishers • Provide one 2A fire extinguisher every 75 feet of travel and 3,000 square feet.
+The top of the extinguisher shall not be installed higher than five feet.
+Extinguishers shall be serviced annually or after usage.
+Each extinguisher shall have an inspection tag with an annual service date.
+Commercial food processing equipment must have a fixed system over all cooking services and deep fat fryers as well as within the hood.
+Fixed systems shall be serviced every six months or after usage. • Fire extinguishers which are part of fixed extinguishing systems shall have a tag attached indicating the date, person performing the service and type of service performed. • A 40B extinguisher must be near the food processing area and serviced within the past year.
+11 102 thinguisher must be now use 1000 processing area and our recurrence pass year.
+Structural All fire-resistant construction shall be maintained.
+Repair holes in the walls or ceiling.
+Room capacity must be posted when the occupant load is 50 or more.
+Fire Protection Systems A five-year test is required for automatic sprinklers, wet standpipes and dry standpipes.
+A fire alarm system is required when an occupancy load is 50 or more. • When an occupancy load is 50 or fewer, there shall be an early warning device that has been approved by the fire authority with jurisdiction. • Fire alarm systems shall be maintained in operable condition at all times.
+Trash Containers • Trash containers shall be emptied daily.
+Waste baskets and other waste containers shall be made of noncombustible materials. waste baskets and other waste containers shall be made of noncombustible materials.
+Special Hazards All compressed bottles must be secured to a fixed object with one or more restraints.
+Electrical Electrical equipment providing emergency power shall be maintained.
+Electrical hazards such as frayed wire or loose cover plates are illegal. • No extension cords shall be allowed for permanent wiring.
+Extension cords are only permitted with portable appliances while in use.
+Multi-plug adapters are not permitted.
+Multi-outlet strips with internal circuit breakers may be used. • A minimum of 30 inches clearance must be provided for all electrical panels.
+Breakers must be marked to show area served.

-Structural
+Name and position of verifying authority:

-- All fire-resistant construction shall be maintained. - Repair holes in the walls or ceiling. - Room capacity must be posted when the occupant load is 50 or more.
+Emergency Drill Report (Fire/Evacuation/Lock Down)

-Fire Protection Systems
+Name of School: La Cumbre Junior High School

-- A five-year test is required for automatic sprinklers, wet standpipes and dry standpipes. - A fire alarm system is required when an occupancy load is 50 or more. - When an occupancy load is 50 or fewer, there shall be an early warning device that has been approved by the fire authority with jurisdiction. - Fire alarm systems shall be maintained in operable condition at all times.
+Type of Drill:

-Trash Containers
+Date:

-- Trash containers shall be emptied daily. - Waste baskets and other waste containers shall be made of noncombustible materials.
+Time of Day:

-Special Hazards
+Duration: Number of persons evacuated:

-All compressed bottles must be secured to a fixed object with one or more restraints.
+Number of Staff Supervising Drill:

-Electrical
+Outside Agencies Participating (if any):

-- Electrical equipment providing emergency power shall be maintained. - Electrical hazards such as frayed wire or loose cover plates are illegal. - No extension cords shall be allowed for permanent wiring.
-Extension cords are only permitted with portable appliances while in use. - Multi-plug adapters are not permitted.
-Multi-outlet strips with internal circuit breakers may be used. - A minimum of 30 inches clearance must be provided for all electrical panels. - Breakers must be marked to show area served.
+Time log and description of drill/incident (re transitions that take place during the drill/inc ecord time and description of major activities and eident).

-Emergency Drill Report for High School
+Principal signature and date

 Note: California Administrative Code, Title 5, Section 17 amended requires a record of the date and hour of each drill.
-Please return this record of all drills and incidents to the district safety coordinator no later than one week following event.
+Please return this record of all drills and incidents to the Pupil Services Office, Assistant Superintendent (Secondary) and Assistant Superintendent (Elementary) no later than 24 hours following an event.